-Ex-coach at Pontiac school to fight charge in child sex sting
+Ex-coach at Pontiac school to fight child sex charge

 A former football coach at Notre Dame Marist Academy in Pontiac is ready to face accusations he solicited sex from a woman and her 6-year-old daughter, the man’s attorney said Friday.

 Robert Lesnau, 34, of Sterling Heights is facing charges after a sting operation in which he allegedly solicited sex from the woman, whom he met through an adult services ad on Craigslist in December.
 Lesnau was arrested by the FBI earlier this month at a Rochester motel where he had expected to meet with the woman and her daughter, investigators said.